Master of Education(MEd)

 The program does not meet Missouri requirements for building-level administrative certification.

-William Woods University’s graduate programs are designed for working individuals.
+The William Woods University Masters in Athletics/Activities Administration is designed for working individuals.
 The cohort model allows students to develop lasting relationships with peers focused on pursing similar career goals.
-Cohorts are situated in convenient locations around the state and once accepted into the program you are registered for all courses listed on your cohort calendar.
+Program cohorts are situated in convenient locations around Missouri including Fulton, Jefferson City, Columbia, St. Louis, Kansas City and all smaller cities.
+Once accepted into the program you are registered for all courses listed on your cohort calendar.
 Tuition is maintained at the same rate, providing there is no interruption in enrollment.
-William Woods University students consistently score well on the state leader assessment tests.
+William Woods University students consistently score well on the Missouri leader assessment tests.

 Who is this program designed for?